hnky/AI-Workshop/README.md

 We are going to build a real bot powered by Microsoft Cognitive Services.
 The bot will run on a Raspberry PI powered by Windows IoT.
 Your bot will be able to see, hear and talk back to you.

 **Topics covered in this workshop:**
-- Windows IoT
+- Windows IoT Core
 - Raspberry PI and some sensors
-- Cognitive Services (Like: Face API / Custom Vision / and more…)
+- Cognitive Services (Like: Face API / Custom Vision / Language Understanding)
-- Language Understanding Intelligent Service

 ## What to bring:
 Just bring your laptop running Windows with Visual Studio 2017.
 You will need an Azure subscription to activate the Cognitive Services APIs, if you don’t have one please create one before the workshop.
 If you have your own Raspberry and USB camera, please bring them, if not you can borrow one from us.